spencerjbeckwith/neschr/README.md

 ## To-Do

 - Detect blank tiles and, depending on args, ignore them, warn the user, or omit them completely
-- Handle images with fewer than four colors in them

 ## License